Suggested Searches

 1. Teams enter into cross-collaborations within the program to leverage each others’ assets and expertise.
 This reduces any duplication of effort and promotes efficiency to accomplish shared goals.

 2. Teams engage in strategic partnerships with additional community-based and audience-based organizations to support institutional, state, and local efforts to optimize the taxpayer investment.
-Each team selects and develops those relationships that help them best achieve their objectives and meet the needs of diverse learners.
+Each team selects and develops those relationships that help them best achieve their objectives and meet the needs of all learners.
 Since the beginning of the SciAct program in 2016, these partnerships have more than doubled, with teams reporting 525 active external partners in 2022.

 Leveraging partnerships and collaborating both internally and externally amplifies SciAct’s impact for learners across the Nation and enables connections in all 50 states, the District of Columbia, and 4 U.S. territories.